KoKia13/HomeAssistant-Landroid/README.md

 - Check your conf, restart the server.
 - Copy the content of *{{ states.sensor.worx_token.attributes.access_token }}* to your secret.yaml (with "Bearer " at the beginning): worxtoken: "Bearer eyJ0eXAiOiJK...................."
 - Check your conf, restart the server.
-- UI Big card: Create a new card in your UI, paste the content of lovelace_cards/hacard.yaml.
+- UI Big card: Create new cards in your UI, paste in each the content of lovelace_cards/hacard.yaml, lovelace_cards/hacard_automations.yaml, lovelace_cards/hacard_infos.yaml, lovelace_cards/hacard_planning.yaml, lovelace_cards/hacard_raindelay.yaml.
 - UI Small card: Create a new card in your UI, paste the content of lovelace_cards/hacard_home.yaml.
 - Create the subfolder "mower" in your www folder, copy files from www/mower to your www/mower.
 - Adapt: remove ACS, etc.